PanJiaChen/vue-element-admin/docs/guide/components/record-access.md

 ## Functions or Observations
 - Function: Configuration of roles to give access or block a record
 - Observation: It only applies by registers and by roles, that is, if you want to configure one or more registers, they must do one by one

+## How is it used in the Desktop version?

+In the written version, this component is used as follows:

+- First of all, the actions menu button must be located, then check the option "Access to Registry"

+- When this option is checked, a window will be displayed showing the list of roles which will configure the accesses or locks of the registry in which it is positioned.

+## How is it used in the mobile version?

+In the mobile version this component is used as follows:

+- First of all, the actions menu button must be located, then check the option "Access to Registry"

+- When this option is checked, a window will be displayed on the right side where it shows a list of roles which will configure the accesses or locks of the registry in which it is positioned.

 ## Developer Options

 The **Records Access** dialog is located in the following path: